Dan-Hancock/NBA-Player-Prediction/README.md

 Player_Prediction_v1 is fully operational.
 It needs hyperparameter tuning, but for the sake of functionality, it is complete.
+The next step will involve implementing functionality to search and predict for a specific player by name

 Changelog: